markcipolla/fresho-frontend-challenge/README.md

 * A user can see a list of the products with the associated cost price, sell price and margin.  (see table below)
 * A user sees prices in dollars ($) and margins in percentages (%)
 * A user can either adjust the $ value or they can specify a margin.
-Margin = (sell price - cost price) / cost price.
+Margin = (sell price - cost price) / sell price.
 * The sell price value or margin is updated automatically depending on which value was set.
 * It should be clear to the user which method was used to set the sell price, either the $ value or the margin.
 * The system should remember which method was used to set the price, either $ value or margin.